austenb28/CycFlowDec/README.md

 `burnin`: Integer.
 Number of steps to equilibrate percolation.

 `nstep`: Integer.
 Number of steps to log cycles.
 Small, even numbers are often optimal, such as 2 or 4.
+See ref.
+[3], Appendix B for a brief discussion.

 ## `CycFlowDec.scale_cycles()`
 Scales cycle weights to flow values in `CycFlowDec.cycles` using the total network flow.